Madhouse-Wallet/madhouse-cdk-deploy/README.md

 You will also need to move the logic for database into the container. the role is set up with appropriate permissions to access the database.

+Please use role based access for mongo db and do not use username/password or accesskey/secret key

+Role: madhouse-ecs-role

 To deploy cdk first get access/secret key from account,